GiliEllen/idigital-project/README.md

 </ul>
 <p>The back-end uses a MySQL database to store product and user information.
 The database schema includes tables for products and users.</p>
 <p>This project does not include check out on purpos, to prevent confusion since it looks like the real site.</p>

+    <p>Running the back end is not possible at the moment to prevent confusion.
+The code is still available to read.</p>

 <h3>What I Learned</h3>
 <p>During the development of this project, I learned a lot about full-stack development using React.js, Redux Toolkit Node.js, Express, and MySQL.
 Some of the key things I learned include:</p>